 Find Out for Yourself

-If you do want to meet us in person (and verify for yourself whether or not we are a couple of hippies), then you can stop by one of our 33 meetups on The Minimalists National Meetup Tour.
+If you do want to meet us in person (and verify for yourself whether or not we are a couple of hippies), then you can stop by one of our meetups.
 Plus, you can check out this video interview we did with Corbett Barr of Think Traffic.